BUEC500C1/quality-xxLin97/README.md

 - Integrate unit test and run the unit test in continuous integration process.

 I include pytest in this section and the result is shown on the screenshot.

+##Things done
+-Convert Arabic Numerals to Roman Numerals by implementing convertion.py
+-Implement pytest to test program and use multiple test examples convertion_test.py
+-Github action by workflow  workflows